Global weak solutions to a compressible Navier--Stokes/Cahn--Hilliard system with singular entropy of mixing: Introduction

 \section{Introduction}

 We investigate the compressible Navier-Stokes/Cahn-Hilliard system

 System \eqref{A1}--\eqref{A4} describes the motion of a mixture of two viscous and compressible fluids incorporating phase separation mechanisms.
-The state variables (unknowns) in \eqref{A1}--\eqref{A4} are the density $\vr= \vr(t,x)$ of the mixture, the velocity $\vu=\vu(t,x)$ of the fluid mixture and the phase variable $c= c(t,x)$, representing the mass concentration difference of the two components, and the chemical potential $\mu=\mu(t,x)$.
-More precisely, $c=c_1-c_2$, where the mass concentrations are defined by
+The state variables (unknowns) in \eqref{A1}--\eqref{A4} are the density $\vr= \vr(t,x)$ of the mixture, the velocity $\vu=\vu(t,x)$ of the fluid mixture, the phase variable $c= c(t,x)$, representing the mass concentration difference of the two components, and the chemical potential $\mu=\mu(t,x)$.
+More precisely, from the continuum theory of mixtures, $c(t,x)=c_1(t,x)-c_2(t,x)$, where the mass concentrations are defined by

-where $m_i$ denotes the mass of the fluid $i$ in the representative volume $V$.
+where $m_i(V)$ denotes the mass at time $t$ of the fluid $i$ in the arbitrary control volume $V$ around $x$.

 The pressure $p=p(\vr, c)$ is related to the free energy density $f=f(\vr, c)$ through the constitutive law

 and the viscous stress tensor $\vS = \vS( c, \Grad \vu )$ satisfies Newton's rheological law,